Inside the Whaley House, San Diego’s Most Haunted Spot

 In any case, the house gave me weird vibes.

-I’m not some true believer when it comes to the spirit realm, but that doesn’t mean I want to be upsetting them by poo-pooing their haunting abilities while visiting the Whaley House.
+I’m not a true believer when it comes to the spirit realm, but that doesn’t mean I want to be upsetting them by poo-pooing their haunting abilities while visiting the Whaley House.

 Nothing but respect, Mr. Whaley.

-Take some time to check out the grounds outside, too.
+• Once you’re done with your tour, take some time to check out the grounds outside.
 The Derby-Pendleton House and trees in the back, planted by the Whaley kids, are quite beautiful.

-The New Orleans Creole Cafe on the property is also worth a visit if you’re hungry for some gumbo after your ghost hunting tours.
+• The New Orleans Creole Cafe on the property is also worth a visit if you’re hungry after your ghost-hunting tours.
+They have yummy-sounding gumbo on the menu.

-The back side of the Whaley House in San Diego on a Whaley House tour
+The outside of the Whaley House on a Whaley House tour

-Are there any other guided ghost tours available?
-Old Town Trolley tours runs more than historic tours around San Diego.
-They have a San Diego Ghosts and Gravestones ghost tour that takes you to various notorious spots throughout the city.
+The Old Town Trolley tours run more than historic tours around San Diego.
+They have a San Diego Ghosts and Gravestones ghost tour that takes you to various notorious spots throughout the city, including the Whaley House.

-It allows you to experience Whaley House with a guide on a trolley tour that requires little effort of you.
+It allows you to experience the house with a guide on a trolley tour that requires little effort of you.

 Their San Diego City Lights Night Tour is more romantic than spooky, taking you through the city at night on one of the company’s most popular Old Town Trolley tours.